stummjr/doc.scrapinghub.com/autoscraping.rst

 as/project-slybot.zip
 ---------------------

-Retrieves the project specifications in slybot format, zip compressed.
+Retrieves the project specifications in Slybot format, zip compressed.
 By default includes the specification of all the spiders in the project.

 * Supported Request Methods: ``GET``